-If you or your child have been the victims of violence or threats of domestic violence, it’s important that you take action to protect your family.
+If you or your child have been the victims of violence or threats of violence, it’s important that you take action to protect your family.
 A protective order can help prevent abuse and enable the courts to punish your abusers.
 You may also have questions or concerns about your legal rights if you have been served with a petition for a protective order.
 If your family law case involves a protective order or allegations of domestic violence, count on the experience of the Youngberg Law Firm.

-What Is a Protective Order?
+What Is A Protective Order?

 A victim of physical violence, sexual violence, or stalking can obtain a protective order against their abuser.
 It’s a court order that requires the abuser: